Amruth533/Predictive-Modelling/README.md

-# 🔧 Sample Predictive Maintenance for MechArms - EMMA & SAM Units (Robotic Parts)
+# 🔧 Sample Predictive Maintenance for MechArms - Mechanical Robotic Parts for the Aviation Industry (Robotic Parts)

 ## 🚀 Overview